XinyuGaoUmich/MPOG/readme.md

-# Dynamic Dynamic Spec Web App
+# Dynamic Spec Web App

 This application is developed using ASP.NET MVC and related technologies to build a centralized archive management web application for MPOG.